LinusWase/MOOCJavaProgramming/out/production/Java_Programming/OverloadedCounter.md

-# Overloaded Counter (2 parts)
+# Overloaded Counting (2 parts)

 ## Part 1: Multiple constructors

-Implement a class called Counter.
+Implement a class called Counting.
 The class contains a number whose value can be incremented and decremented.
 The class must have the following constructors:

-- public Counter(int startValue) sets the start value of the counter to startValue.
+- public Counting(int startValue) sets the start value of the counter to startValue.
-- public Counter() sets the start value of the counter to 0.
+- public Counting() sets the start value of the counter to 0.

 And the following methods: